derekwaters/derekwaters.github.io/_posts/2024-05-08-build-an-ee-with-an-ee.markdown

 OK, so that lets us run podman containers inside a podman container.
 But execution environments are a special-case container image (with defined entry points etc).
 Can we do the same thing for EEs?

-The answer is yes... but with caveats.
+The answer is yes... just.

 What we're trying to achieve is something like this:

 ![EE-in-EE Architecture](/img/ee_in_ee/architecture.png)

 We're going to build an execution environment called ee_builder (note this has the "first mover" problem - this one has to be built outside of AAP to begin with).
-Then we can create job templates to run playbooks using ee_utilities, which will run on the ee_builder Execution Environment, against a 'localhost' inventory.
+Then we can create job templates to run playbooks using the ee_utilities collection, which will run on the ee_builder Execution Environment, using a 'localhost' inventory.
 That should allow us to generate new EEs from inside AAP.

 ## Building ee_builder

-The first consideration with building our ee_builder is what it needs.
+The first consideration with building our ee_builder is what tooling it needs.
 Obviously it needs the ansible-builder Python package, which we can add to the execution-environment.yaml as a dependency.
 It also needs access to two collections, containers.podman (for manipulating container images) and infra.ee_utilities.

-A major problem with a container inside a container is storage and overlay filesystems.
+A major problem with a container inside a container is storage and, in particular, overlay filesystems.
 The container runtime needs access to storage to present to the container, and for storing a cache of container images.
 For this reason, the execution environment also needs the fuse-overlayfs package installed.

 The base image and prerequisites section of your execution-environment.yaml definition file will look something like this: